samyak19098/IR2022_A1_62/README.md

 Before performing the logical operations.
 The input query was preprocessed in the similar way we pre-processed the text that was present in the files.
 The query was converted into a valid token and then used to perform the operations.

+Also if on preprocessing the query and its conversions into query tokens, if the number of operators is not suitable with the number of query tokens(i.e. no. of operators != no. query tokens - 1), we do not process anything in that case and return an error message.

+### Assumptions
+- We perform our query in a sequential order i.e from left to right.
+Also, no precedence is given to operators and the query execution order is not decided by any optimization.
+- We assume that the number of operators given are in accordance with the number of query tokens generated after the preprocessing of the query.
+If the number of operations given is not equal to the number of preprocessed query tokens minus 1, then the program terminates.
+- We have only counted the comparisons that take place during the merging operation of the postings i.e only where merging algorithm is perform, which is not including the not operation.
+- We do not perform any lemmatization or stemming of the file’s tokens or the query’s tokens.
+- During the input when the operators are entered they must be enclosed by ‘[]’ and are case sensitive (should be enter in capital letters).
+- The input query sequence should not be an empty string and the operator sequence should not be empty.

+---

 ## Q2